wasserstadtspindlersfeld/home/readme.md

 Hello everyone,

-This is a place where some generic information can be collected for the residents of Wasserstadt Spindlersfeld.
+This is a place where some information is collected and shared with the residents of Wasserstadt Spindlersfeld.

 Table of content
 - [Frequently Asked Questions](./faq/faq.md)